actinia-org/actinia-docker/README.md

 <a id="startup-errors"></a>
 # How to fix common startup errors
-* if a key-value db is running locally this will fail.
+* if a valkey db is running locally this will fail.
 Run and try again:
 ```
 /etc/init.d/valkey-server stop
 ```